Vertex Minerals (ASX:VTX) Quick Ratio: 0.20 (As of Dec. 2025) — 89% Below Median

 What is Vertex Minerals Quick Ratio?

-Vertex Minerals has a quick ratio of 1.45.
-It generally indicates good short-term financial strength.
+Vertex Minerals has a quick ratio of 0.20.
+It indicates that the company cannot currently fully pay back its current liabilities.

 The historical rank and industry rank for Vertex Minerals's Quick Ratio or its related term are showing as below: